Majeeed: Career

 On 27 July 2022, he was named Apple Music 'Up Next' Artist in Nigeria.
 On 30 July 2022, Majeeed sold-out his first solo international concert in Mauritius, named after the most played song on his ep in Mauritius, "Smile For Me".
 On 1 August 2022, "Smile For Me" reached number one on Mauritius Apple Music Top Songs.
 On 5 August 2022, "No Room For Love" debut on TurnTable.
 It peaked at number 11 on Bubbling Under Top 100, number 14 on Top Afro-R&B Songs and number 9 on NXT Emerging Top Songs.

+The Tiwa Savage-assisted track "Gbese" was released on 22 February 2023, through Dream Empire Music and published by EMPIRE.
+It was produced by Masterkraft.
+The song debuted at 38 on the Official Nigeria Top 100 and at number 26 on the Nigeria Top Afro-POP Songs.
+On 4 May 2023, the music video for "Gbese" was released and directed by Clarence Peters for Dream Empire Music and EMPIRE.
+In May 2023, Majeeed performed "Gbese" with Tiwa Savage at Africa Magic Viewers’ Choice Awards held in Lagos.

+The Bnxn-assisted track "Waka Jeje" was released on 5 July 2023 off Cheers To Life.
+EP, as the third single.
+The song debuted at 73 on the Official Nigeria Top 100.
+On 6 September 2023, Cheers To Life. was released through EMPIRE for Dream Empire Music.
+In November 2023, he was featured by Super Eagles on the official theme song "Let's Do It Again".
+On 11 January 2024, he leads the national anthem and performed the AFCON theme song at the Send Forth Dinner Party held in Lagos State Governor's House.

+On 6 June 2024, Dream Empire Music managing director and senior A&R; Raymond Ifie reveals Dream Empire Music and EMPIRE's plan for Majeeed to release a 2-pack single each month, from June to August.
+On 7 June 2024, Majeeed released the first pack-singles titled "California / Rollercoaster (Laba Laba)".
+"California" was produced by Mystro during his California trip, while "Rollercoaster (Laba Laba)" was produced by Ceecee Beatz.
+It's accompanying visual for "California" was shot by D6ix and Brandon in California.

+On 8 September 2024, Majeeed signed an endorsement deal with BetBaba, an online sports betting company.

 Artistry

 Majeeed is known for fusing Afrobeats.
 He tells Chinonso Ihekire of The Guardian, "I came up with the name five years ago, and chose to use the name, because it embodies my attributes as a person.
 Majeed means noble, or magnificent, in Arabic".
 He cited Tope Alabi, Chief Osadebe, Oliver De Coque, and Baba Ara, as his early musical influence.
 On 9 March 2022, he spoke about his music journey, and personal life, aside being an artiste, songwriter, and an aspiring producer, on Television Continental program E-Splash.